 About Sam Cobb

-I have always wanted to be a farmer.
+I always wanted to be a farmer.
 Yes, always!

 From the time that I was a child growing up in rural Fresno County, California... and on into adulthood.
 The dream never left me.